prebid/prebid.github.io/dev-docs/modules/paapi.md

   },
 ])

-// and `interpretResponse` returns:
+// and `interpretResponse` later returns:
 ({
     paapi: [
       {
           bidId: 'bid1', // matches the bidId from `buildPAAPIConfigs`
           config: {
-              perBuyerCurrencies: { // will be ignored; `perBuyerCurrencies` must be synchronous 'example.buyer': 'USD'
+              // `perBuyerCurrencies` must be provided synchronously;
+              // this will be ignored
+              perBuyerCurrencies: {
+                  'example.buyer': 'USD'
               },
               // `auctionSignals` and `sellerSignals` can be provided asynchronously